DillClaw Resolver (Published Specification)

 Error Handling

-Every error state in DillClaw returns a structured JSON response with a machine-readable error code, a human-readable message, and where applicable, a corrective suggestion.
+Every error state in DillClaw MUST return a structured JSON response with a machine-readable error code, a human-readable message, and where applicable, a corrective suggestion.
 HTTP status codes are used in the conventional way.
 No error state results in an empty body.

 8.1 Error Response Format